shikokuchuo/nanonext/README.md

 ### Cross-language Exchange

-{nanonext} provides a fast and reliable data interface between different programming languages where NNG has a binding, including C, C++, Java, Python, Go, Rust etc.
+{nanonext} provides a fast and reliable data interface between different programming languages where NNG has an implementation, including C, C++, Java, Python, Go, Rust etc.

 The following example demonstrates the exchange of numerical data between R and Python (NumPy), two of the most commonly-used languages